remibm/odm-dsi-docker/README.md

 The name of this image will be dsi-runtime-ibmjava instead of dsi-runtime, it will require to adapt accordingly the scripts and commands for running a DSI container.

-For running containers and clusters on MacOS it is strongly advised to increase default values of cpu and memory in docker>preferences>advanced.
+In order to run containers or clusters on MacOS it is strongly advised to increase default values of cpu and memory in docker>preferences>advanced.

 ## Run a single DSI runtime with Docker Compose